SMTG-Bham/ThermoParser/tp/axes/README.rst

 take much longer to render.

 Each function returns a figure, a set of axes or a list of sets of axes if there are more than one, and a function to add a legend.
-The function takes all the normal ax.legend options, excluding ``loc`` and ``bbox_to_anchor``, as well as ``location``, which determines the legend position (e.g. ``above``), and if there are multiple axes,
+The legend function takes all the normal ax.legend options, excluding ``loc`` and ``bbox_to_anchor``, as well as ``location``, which determines the legend position (e.g. ``above``), and if there are multiple axes,